wickerlab/memento/README.md

 ### The Configuration Matrix

-The core of Memento is a configuration `matrix` that describes the list of experiments you want Memento to run.
+The core of `MEMENTO` is a configuration `matrix` that describes the list of experiments you want `MEMENTO` to run.
 This must contain a key `parameters` which is itself a dict, this describes each paramter you want to vary for your experiments and their values.

 As an example let's say you wanted to test a few simple linear classifiers on a number of